open/close all folders

 - Anticlimax Boss: Certain mice are easy to catch and yield enormous rewards of points and gold, but getting into position to catch them is very difficult and requires a lot of time and expensive cheese.

 - The Eclipse Mouse, if you have the right weapon.
-With a description stating that it is darkness and fear itself, it sure doesn't put up much of a fight if you wield the Ancient Box Trap.
+With a description stating that it is darkness and fear itself, it sure doesn't put up much of a fight if you wield forgotten traps.
 In fact, his difficulty rating is "Effortless" is you do so — the lowest possible.

 - The Mystic King, Technic King, and Chessmaster mice are much easier to capture than the respective Mystic/Technic Rooks or Queens, just like a real chess game.

-- Archive Panic: There are over three hundred different mice to catch, not counting limited edition or Special Event mice.
+- Archive Panic: There are over seven hundred different mice to catch, not counting limited edition or Special Event mice.
 Happy hunting!

 - Demonic Spiders: